Murders of Bibaa Henry and Nicole Smallman: Violence against women and girls

-In the year following their deaths were mentioned in coverage relating to the murders of other women in London such as Sarah Everard and Sabina Nessa.
+In the following year, the murders were mentioned in coverage relating to the murders of other women in London such as Sarah Everard and Sabina Nessa.
 While each incident was different, they served to frame a wider picture of the tackling of violence against women in London and in the UK more widely.

 In the foreword of the UK government's strategy for tackling violence against women and girls the Home Secretary Priti Patel said "these crimes are still far too prevalent and there are too many instances of victims and survivors being let down.
 The tragic cases of Sarah Everard, Julia James, Bibaa Henry and Nicole Smallman touched us all.
 But for every high-profile case, there are sadly many more.
 And the pandemic has brought new challenges and presented sick perpetrators with new opportunities as more people stayed at home and went online".